 The vast majority of garages are there to take all they can from you for as little effort as possible.
 Do not take them at face value because they rarely strive to provide a money-worthy service.
 So, always pay attention to their work yourself, if possible, and examine the outcomes.

-It is also recommended to request they validate your work together with you prior to paying them any cash and verify the preceding problem is fixed before anything else is done.
+It is also recommended to request they validate your work together with you before paying them any cash and verify the preceding problem is fixed before anything else is done.

 For example, if they assert that the noise is due to the failed component, have them show you the failed component while it is still attached to the vehicle.
 Doing so they don’t extract an entirely different failure component from the backroom to show you.